University campus in Wisconsin

 Wisconsin's geographic location and thriving tech hubs create exceptional career opportunities for graduates.
 Major metropolitan areas including Milwaukee, Madison, and the Fox Valley region host significant employers in technology and healthcare IT, including Advocate Aurora Health, UW Health, Epic Systems, and Kohl's.
 The University of Wisconsin System, overseen by the state's higher education board, maintains rigorous standards across all campuses.
 Students interested in exploring related fields should consider Wisconsin's strong offerings in computer science, software engineering, and information technology.
 With master's programs available at 7 institutions and doctoral options at 3 institutions, Wisconsin supports advanced study and research across all career stages.

-Computer Engineering Job Market in Wisconsin
+Computer Engineering Job Market & Salary Data in Wisconsin

 Employment Outlook